A survey of the monotonicity and non-contradiction of consensus methods and supertree methods: Results

 We will now turn our attention to non-contradiction, which shows a severe difference between MRP and MRC, as one of these methods turns out to be non-contradictory, while the other one is not.
 We start with the following negative result concerning MRP.

 \begin{theorem} MRP is \emph{not} non-contradictory. \end{theorem}

 \begin{proof} Consider profile $\P=(T_1,T_2)$ consisting of the two trees $T_1$ and $T_2$ from Figure \ref{fig:mrpnotnoncontr}.
 Moreover, consider the corresponding alignment of these two trees as given in Table \ref{tab:mrpnotnoncontr}.
 It can be easily seen that neither $T_1$ nor $T_2$ are MP trees for this alignment; in fact, the alignment has parsimony score 13 on tree $T_3$ from Figure \ref{fig:mrpnotnoncontr}, but 14 on both $T_1$ and $T_2$, respectively (cf. Table \ref{tab:mrpnotnoncontr}).
-Moreover, we performed an exhaustive search using the computer algebra system Mathematica \cite{Mathematica} in order to verify that $T_3$ is even the unique MP tree for this alignment.
-However, $T_3$ contains the split $\sigma=1,2,3,4|5,6,7$ which is not contained in any of the input trees $T_1$ and $T_2$.
-As $T_1$ and $T_2$ are binary, this (by Theorem \ref{thm:buneman}) necessarily means that $\sigma$ is incompatible with both trees, because no more split can be added to said trees.
+Moreover, we performed an exhaustive search over all phylogenetic trees with seven leaves using the computer algebra system Mathematica \cite{Mathematica} in order to verify that $T_3$ is even the unique MP tree for this alignment.\footnote{Note that there are $(2n-5)!!=(2\cdot 7 -5)!!=945$ binary phylogenetic trees on $7$ taxa \cite[Prop.
+2.1.4]{Semple2003}, all of which need to be considered.
+As finding the maximum parsimony tree is unfortunately an NP-complete problem \cite{foulds_graham_1982}, there is no efficient way of solving it (except if $P=NP$), but for 945 trees, of course this task is still easily doable for a computer, which is why we decided to use Mathematica.} However, $T_3$ contains the split $\sigma=1234|567$, which is not contained in any of the input trees $T_1$ and $T_2$.
+As $T_1$ and $T_2$ are binary, this (by the Buneman theorem) necessarily means that $\sigma$ is incompatible with both trees, because no more split can be added to said trees.
 This completes the proof.

 \end{proof}